Cocaine paste

-Coca paste (paco, basuco, oxi) is a crude extract of the coca leaf which contains 40% to 91% cocaine freebase along with companion coca alkaloids and varying quantities of benzoic acid, methanol, and kerosene.
-In South America, coca paste, also known as cocaine base and, therefore, often confused with cocaine sulfate in North America, is relatively inexpensive and is widely used by low-income populations.
+Coca paste (paco, basuco, oxi, pasta) is a crude extract of the coca leaf which contains 40% to 91% cocaine freebase along with companion coca alkaloids and varying quantities of benzoic acid, methanol, kerosene, and other extraction chemicals.
+In South America, coca paste, also known as cocaine base and, therefore, often confused with cocaine sulfate in North America, is relatively inexpensive and is widely used by low-income consumers.
 The coca paste is smoked in tobacco or cannabis cigarettes and use has become widespread in several Latin American countries.
 Traditionally, coca paste has been relatively abundant in South American countries such as Colombia where it is processed into cocaine hydrochloride ("street cocaine") for distribution to the rest of the world.
-The caustic reactions associated with the local application of coca paste prevents its use by oral, intranasal, mucosal, intramuscular, intravenous or subcutaneous routes.
-Coca paste can only be smoked when combined with a combustible material such as tobacco or cannabis.

 History

-Coca paste use began in Bolivia and Peru in the early 1970s, first in the capital cities and then in other towns and rural areas.
-In a few years its use had spread to Argentina, Brazil, Colombia, Ecuador, and some Mexican cities near the border with the United States.

 In Argentina, cocaine paste was sold for about 30 cents per dose in 2006, enough for a powerful two-minute high.
 However, its price has increased because of higher demand, among other reasons.